giraldiego/study-notes/EPAM/IT FUNDAMENTALS for LatAm.md

 5. Watch the [video](https://www.youtube.com/watch?v=h736bEHkT_Y&ab_channel=AlZimmerman) by Al Zimmerman to learn more about flow charts.

 ## Functions
-The declaration of a user-defined function is carried out in two forms:

-1. In the form of a **description** (declaration) when a programmer declares a function prototype which informs the compiler that its full definition (code block or its implementation) will be given below.
-2. In the form of a **definition** when a programmer declares its full code block or its implementation.

-A function **signature** defines the rules for using the function.

-Function **semantics** determines how a function is implemented.
-Typically, it is the body of a function.

 In this submodule, you have learned:

 -   the essential information about functions in programming